ccdc-opensource/on-site-webcsd/README.md

 cp sample.env .env
 ```

-You will need to update the .env file with your licence key and the two passwords you would like to use.
+You will need to update the .env file with your licence key, your database server details and
+the URL you will use for your WebCSD server.
 Here is an example of the .env file:

 ```